 The Garden Route thoroughly deserves its reputation for enchanting beauty.
-The Garden Route refers to the superb stretch of coast between Mossel Bay and the Storms River.
+The name refers to this superb stretch of coast between Mossel Bay and the Storms River.
 It offers a spectacular coastline of dramatic headlands which give way to white sandy beaches.
 Behind lie placid lagoons and wetland lakes.
-Furthermore a hinterland of soaring mountains covered by indigenous rainforest, magnificent twisting passes, waterfalls and wooded ravines.
+Behind lies soaring mountains covered by indigenous rainforest, magnificent twisting passes, waterfalls and wooded ravines.

-Garden Route holidays are perfect for either those wanting to relax in beautiful surroundings as well as those seeking adventure.
+Garden Route holidays are perfect for those wanting to relax in beautiful surroundings.
+Or for those seeking adventure.
 There are walking and hiking trails by the lakes, along the coast and in the mountains.
 Adrenalin-junkies are spoilt for choice with bungee jumping, bridge swinging, tubing and Great White Shark cage diving..
 Horse-riding, canoeing, mountain biking and excellent golfing are readily arranged.

 There are plenty of boutique hotels on the Garden Route to choose from.
 Two being Kanonkop House in Knysna or Hog Hollow Country Lodge close to Plettenberg Bay.
 Our favourite luxury hotels on the Garden Route are Kurland and Tsala Treetop Lodge, both close to Plettenberg Bay.

 The Garden Route is an ideal self-drive destination.
 With good roads, signage and lots of things to do and country restaurants to enjoy.
 However we can also arrange guided touring on request.

 Best time for a Garden Route holiday?